ibf-RWTH/DRAGen/README.md

 * a: grain radius (mandatory)
 * b: grain radius (optional, default = a )
 * c: grain radius (optional, default = a)
-* alpha: grain slope in xy-plane (optional, default = 0)
+* alpha: grain slope in x-y-plane (optional, default = 0)
 * beta: grain slope in other plane (not yet implemented)
 * phi1: euler Angle (optional, default: random)
 * PHI: euler Angle (optional, default: random)
 * phi2: euler Angle (optional, default: random)

 DRAGen takes .csv files as input.
 Theses files must contain at least one radius for each grain.
-This radius has to be called a in the header. optional paramater are: b & c as second and third radius of each grain (ellipsoids are created). "a" is assumed to be oriented with the rolling direction and is aligned with x
+This radius has to be called a in the header. optional parameters are:
-"b" is aligned wit y and "c" with z.
+"b" & "c" as second and third radius of each grain (ellipsoids are created). "a" is assumed to be oriented with the rolling direction and is aligned with x-axis, "b" is aligned with y-axis and "c" with z-axis.
-If a slope relative to x is detected (rotation around z-axis) "alpha" can be used to implement this slope on the grains.
+If a slope relative to x-axis is detected (rotation in x-y-plane, around z-axis), "alpha" can be used to implement this slope on the grains.
-"beta" will be implemented in the future and will be a rotation around x or y.
+"beta" will be implemented in the future and will be a rotation around x- or y-axis.
-The texture can be defined with the parameters "phi1", "PHI" and "phi2"
+The texture can be defined with the parameters "phi1", "PHI" and "phi2".

 ## Input generator